HaneenTharwat2/kafka-cdc-project/README.md

 ---

-## 🔒 Security Notice
+## Security Notice

-All secrets such as private keys, passwords, and credentials are **redacted** or excluded for security reasons.
+All secrets (e.g., Snowflake private keys, passwords) are redacted for security.
+Please replace them with your own credentials securely in your local environment
 ---

-Let me know if you'd like a downloadable `.md` version or if you'd like to tailor this for PDF or GitHub Pages.